-The brewing process is essentially the same, as is the overall design.
+The brewing processes for the AeroPress vs AeroPress Go are essentially the same, as is the overall design.
 We didn’t find a measurable difference in the coffee, either.
 Both brewers make tasty, complex coffee that’s very concentrated.
 They also cost essentially the same amount.
 And one of the coolest design elements?
 Manual burr coffee grinders fit inside both the AeroPress and the AeroPress Go!

 Which is better for traveling?

 The AeroPress Go is specifically designed for traveling — even more than the AeroPress — so it’s the obvious choice if space is your biggest concern.
 The Go comes in a travel mug with a nice rubber lid.
 It also has a very compact filter holder to keep a few filters clean and dry.

 The Go is lightweight and compact, but it may still be a little bulky if you’re backpacking.
 It also only comes with one mug, so if you’re traveling with a friend, you’ll have to take turns or bring a second cup.